BadgirlT/StudyingGitRepository/README.md

 # StudyingGitRepository
-This repository was created in order to learn about it properties  and functions.
+This repository was created in order to learn about properties  and functions of GIT.